Find food that fits your pet’s needs

 An enlarged bladder and the inability to urinate can be signs of a urinary blockage, a potentially life-threatening condition.
 This condition is more common in male cats, but can also occur in females.

-The gastrointestinal tract can become filled with gas, fluid, foreign material and even food, resulting in the appearance of a swollen belly.
+The gastrointestinal tract can accumulate gas, fluid, foreign material, or food, leading to the appearance of a swollen belly.
 The most concerning of these is if there's something in the gastrointestinal tract resulting in a blockage.

 Fluid in the Abdomen